 Our program offers the unique opportunity to have in depth knowledge and experience in both art and communication to provide strong skills that are attractive to employers.

-Our students have gained practical experience through internships and through guest speakers in classes to prepare for their careers.
+You will gain practical experience through internships and through guest speakers in classes to prepare for their careers.

 Internship sites may include: